-Below 2 companies are under liquidation:
+Below 2 companies are under liquidation:a) Subsidiary company: Gujarat Synthwood Ltdb) Associate company: AtRo Ltd

 3. Corporate Social Responsibility

 3.1 Policy, programs and scope

 3.1.1 Policy

 Atul will help enhance the quality of life of the people belonging to the marginalised sections of the society and volunteer its resources to the extent it can reasonably afford to Atul Foundation (Trust) and (or) other entities under its umbrella.
 The Foundation will particularly undertake projects in and around the locations where the Company operates.